tomeryeh/demo/cabble/docs/tutorial.md

  * change from state taxi to customer (if user is a customer, he is interesting for taxi and vice versa, marker on map must reflect that).

 The two first cases are done in `createMap` and the third in `createUserPopup` from gisController.
-In all the cases Cabble call  `kuzzleController.subscribeToPositions` to recreate a correct filtering.
+In all the cases, we listen to the corresponding event and when it is fired, we call `kuzzleController.subscribeToPositions` to recreate a correct filtering.

 When Cabble receive a position change for our current filter, we add the candidate or update his position on the map.